 The documents that have been executed by affixing the Common Seal of the City of Joondalup are submitted to Council for information (attachment 1 refers).

-MOVED Mayor Jacob, SECONDED Cr Jones that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 2 July to 11 July 2019, as detailed in Attachment 1 to Report CJ100-08/19.
+That Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 2 July to 11 July 2019, as detailed in Attachment 1 to Report CJ100-08/19.